kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 }
 ```

-Handling a while loop is just the same, except that you have a jmp to the point where you evaluate the condition
+Handling a while loop is just the same, except that you have a jmp to the point where you evaluate the condition.

 ## Static Linking
-When handling the compilation of an if block we had to fill in the value of `jump_offset_point` later because we didn't knew it's offset yet.
-This is called a forwards reference.
+When handling the compilation of an if block we had to fill in the value of `jump_offset_point` later because we didn't know it's offset yet.
+This is called a forward reference.
 In this particular case since there is only one reference to the unknown address we just used a pointer.
 But there are cases where there could be arbitrary number of references to unknown positions in our program.

 To give examples: